Society Requirements for Program Evaluator Candidates

 Recruitment Timeline

 Applications are collected throughout the year.
-The annual application deadline is end of December.
-Applicants will be notified by March 1 of the following year
+The annual application deadline is December 1.
+Applicants will be notified by January 15 of the following year.

 Society Contact